Tax saving options for those in the 30% tax bracket

 If you are in the highest tax bracket, there are investments other than those under Sec.
 80C that will help you save taxes

-The primary tax deductions that every tax payer claims are those under Section 80C of the Income Tax Act, 1961.
+The primary tax deductions that every taxpayer claims are those under Section 80C of the Income Tax Act, 1961.
 Under this section, you can claim deductions of up to Rs.
-1.5 lakh and if you are in the 30% tax bracket, you can save up to Rs.
-46,800 (including cess) by investing in the approved tax-saving instruments.
+1.5 lakh, and if you are in the 30% tax bracket, you can save up to Rs.
+46,800 (including cess) by investing in the approved tax-saving options.

-Most of the times, those who belong to the highest tax bracket easily exhaust their 80C limit.
+Most of the time, those in the highest tax bracket quickly exhaust their 80C limit.
 That’s why they need to look beyond 80C to save more taxes.
-Apart from deductions under section 80DDB for expenses incurred on specified illnesses and tax-saving deductions on interest paid on education loan under Section 80E, here are other tax deductions that you could claim if you belong to the 30% tax bracket.
+Apart from deductions under section 80DDB for expenses incurred on specified illnesses and tax-saving deductions on interest paid on education loans under Section 80E, here are other tax deductions that you could claim if you belong to the 30% tax bracket.

-Here’s an example.
+Let’s understand this better with an example.
 If you are below 60 years of age and your parents are senior citizens, you can claim a deduction of Rs.
 75,000 (Rs 25,000 + Rs 50,000) in a financial year.
-If your net taxable income comes under the 30 per cent tax bracket, then you can save tax of Rs.
+If your net taxable income comes under the 30% tax bracket, you can save tax worth Rs.
 23,400 (including cess).

 You can get a benefit of Rs.
 5,000 for preventive health check-ups within the maximum limit of Rs.
 25,000 or Rs.
 50,000.
 For instance, if you pay a premium of Rs.
 20,000 towards health insurance and undergo a health check-up costing Rs.
 5,000, you can claim a total of Rs.
 25,000 under Section 80D.

 Here is another one of significant tax saving option you can try.
-If you have contributed to the National Pension Scheme (NPS) is tax deductible.
+If you have contributed to the National Pension Scheme (NPS), know that it is also tax deductible.
 However, if you claim it under section 80 CCD, the limit will be only up to Rs 1.5 lakhs which will be included with your 80C deductions.
-Also, the deduction will be capped at 10% of the salary for a salaried individual and at 10% of the gross total income for self-employed.

-The maximum tax that you can save under section 24 (for interest deduction of up to Rs.
-2 lakhs for a self-occupied house) if you are under the 30 per cent tax bracket is Rs.
+Under the 30% tax bracket, the maximum tax you can save under section 24 (for interest deduction of up to Rs.
+2 lakhs for a self-occupied house) is Rs.
 62,400.

-This table will help you understand how much you actually save.
+This table will help you understand how much you save.

 |Total tax saved||1,48,200|

-Yet to exhaust your 80C limit?
+Are you yet to exhaust your 80C limit?
 Consider ELSS mutual funds.
 If you are confused with the same and need help, Wealthzi.com can help you pick the right ones.